All the existing ways to delete files on a Mac

 When “shredded,” your file (or, rather, the space it occupied) is replaced with a random set of zeroes and ones.
 So, be careful, and double-check the file you’re about to delete.

 In general, you shouldn’t touch hidden files.
-But if you know the file you want to delete is hidden, you can reveal it by navigating to its location in Finder and pressing Command-Shift-period to reveal hidden files.
+But if you know the file you want to delete is hidden, you can reveal it by navigating to its location in Finder and pressing Command-Shift-period to reveal hidden files — the greyed-out ones were hidden from view.
 Press the keyboard shortcut a second time to hide them again.

 There are many different ways to delete files on a Mac, and they all do the same thing — remove the file from the directory and make the space available to use.
-If you want to free up space, one easy way is to delete large and old files, and the easiest way to identify them is to use the Large & Old Files module in CleanMyMac X. You can also use it to completely destroy files and uninstall applications easily.
+If you want to free up space, choose your favorite one among the ways we specified and use it from time to time.

 Laptop with CleanMyMac